developer-zebra/developer-zebra-site/src/datawedge/8-1/guide/input/barcode/index.md

 ### OCR A

+OCR A is typically used for financial documents.

 **OCR A Variant -** Font variants supported:
 * **Full ASCII -** !"#$()*+,-./0123456789<>ABCDEFGHIJKLMNOPQRSTUVWXYZ\^
 * **Reserved 1 -** $*+-./0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ